microsoft/debug-adapter-protocol/specification.md

 ### <a name="Base_Protocol_Cancel" class="anchor"></a>:leftwards_arrow_with_hook: Cancel Request

-The 'cancel' request is used by the client in two situations:
+The `cancel` request is used by the client in two situations:
 - to indicate that it is no longer interested in the result produced by a specific request issued earlier
 - to cancel a progress sequence.
-Clients should only call this request if the capability 'supportsCancelRequest' is true.
+Clients should only call this request if the corresponding capability `supportsCancelRequest` is true.

 This request has a hint characteristic: a debug adapter can only be expected to make a 'best effort' in honouring this request but there are no guarantees.

-The 'cancel' request may return an error if it could not cancel an operation but a client should refrain from presenting this error to end users.
+The `cancel` request may return an error if it could not cancel an operation but a client should refrain from presenting this error to end users.

-A client should only call this request if the capability 'supportsCancelRequest' is true.

 The request that got cancelled still needs to send a response back.
-This can either be a normal result ('success' attribute true) or an error response ('success' attribute false and the 'message' set to 'cancelled').
+This can either be a normal result (`success` attribute true) or an error response (`success` attribute false and the `message` set to `cancelled`).

 Returning partial results from a cancelled request is possible but please note that a client has no generic way for detecting that a response is partial or not.

-The progress that got cancelled still needs to send a 'progressEnd' event back.
+The progress that got cancelled still needs to send a `progressEnd` event back.

- A client should not assume that progress just got cancelled after sending the 'cancel' request.
+ A client should not assume that progress just got cancelled after sending the `cancel` request.

 ```typescript
 interface CancelRequest extends Request {